Finglas/blog/content/2015/you-cannot-iterate-upon-architecture.md

 Title: You Cannot Iterate upon Architecture
-Date: 2015-11-24 08:12
+Date: 2015-11-01
 Author: Shaun Finglas
-Tags: http://schemas.google.com/blogger/2008/kind#post, agile, architecture, agile-architecture-series
+Tags: architecture, agile-architecture-series
-Slug: you-cannot-iterate-upon-architecture
+Slug: 2015/11/you-cannot-iterate-upon-architecture

 This is the first part of a series of posts as to why gradual iteration, doing the simplest thing that can possibly work over a software project